llvm/llvm-project/llvm/docs/LangRef.rst

 Overview:
 """""""""

-The '``llvm.vector.experimental.partial.reduce.add.*``' intrinsics perform an integer ``ADD`` reduction of subvectors within a vector, before adding the resulting vector to the provided accumulator vector.
+The '``llvm.vector.experimental.partial.reduce.add.*``' intrinsics reduce the input vector down to the number of elements dictated by the result vector, and then adds the resulting vector to the accumulator vector.
 The return type is a vector type that matches the type of the accumulator vector.

 Arguments:
 """"""""""

-The first argument is the accumulator vector, or a `zeroinitializer`.
+The first argument is the accumulator vector.
 The type of this argument must match the return type.
-The second argument is the vector to reduce into the accumulator, the width of this vector must be a positive integer multiple of the accumulator vector/return type.
+The second argument is the vector to reduceinto the accumulator, the length of this vector must be a positive integer multiple of the accumulator vector/return type.
+The arguments must be either be both fixed or both scalable vectors, and must have matching element types.

 '``llvm.experimental.vector.histogram.*``' Intrinsic